dariuszwrzesien/DwrOpenWeather/README.md

 ## Configuration

 You may configure library on your own if you like.
-There is several variables which you can set by yourself:
+There are several variables which you can set by yourself:
 * baseUri,
 * version,
 * timeout,